 Mistake #9: Not Listening to their Ideas and Asking for Feedback

 Starting to get the feel for how this whole process of outsourcing works?
 It takes a lot of trial and error to discover the best practices.
 That’s what we are here for 😉

 Let’s return to where you are now…

-You now have a dedicated team of online workers that are running as much of your operations as possible.
-You feel comfortable and confident in your team and you are even beginning to develop relationships with your best workers.
+You now have a dedicated group of online workers that are running as much of your operations as possible.
+You feel comfortable and confident in the workers and you are even beginning to develop relationships with the best workers.